zilishen/documentation/content/nginx/admin-guide/dynamic-modules/dynamic-modules.md

 <img src="https://www.nginx.com/wp-content/uploads/2020/03/NGINX-Plus_dynamic-module-plug-ins.png" alt="NGINX Plus allows features to be plugged in on demand" width="500" height="500" style="border:2px solid #666666; padding:2px; margin:2px;" />

+{{<note>}}
-*Dynamic modules plug into NGINX Plus to provide additional functionality*
+Dynamic modules plug into NGINX Plus to provide additional functionality.
+{{</note>}}

 NGINX maintains a repository of dynamic modules for NGINX Plus.
 All modules in our repository are fully tested and certified for correct interoperation with NGINX Plus.

-There are many additional third‑party modules that are not included in the repository, but can be found in community projects like [awesome-nginx]((https://github.com/agile6v/awesome-nginx#third-party-modules).
+There are many additional third‑party modules that are not included in the repository, but can be found in community projects like [awesome-nginx](https://github.com/agile6v/awesome-nginx#third-party-modules).
 You can [compile](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/#install_modules_oss) many of them as dynamic modules.

 <span id="getting_started"></span>
 ## Getting Started with the Dynamic Modules Repository

 You can access and download the modules in the NGINX Plus dynamic modules repository using standard package management tools such as `apt` and `yum`.
 For example, to install njs dynamic modules for Debian and Ubuntu, run the command: